elugiarto/app-local/README.md

 6\.
 Download [Oracle Database Express Edition 11g Release 2 for Linux x64](http://www.oracle.com/technetwork/database/database-technologies/express-edition/downloads/index.html) into the `$REPO/app_modules/app_local/files` directory.
 The name will need to be added to the `$REPO/heria/developer.yaml` config file for `xe_zip` property.

+> Only required if you enable (experimental) Oracle XE DB setup in your `hiera/developer.yaml` file.

 ```yaml
 # Example based on instant client version at time of writing these instructions, the current version may be different.
 xe_zip: 'oracle-xe-11.2.0-1.0.x86_64.rpm.zip'